adavarski/ansible-hadoop-spark/README.md

 In inventory file, we define nodes and groups.

-For easy management, I wrote a python script "XInv.py" (see ./inventories/XInv.py) which will parse hosts and groups yml files, and generates ansible acceptable json format.
+For easy management, we use a python script "XInv.py" (see ./inventories/XInv.py) which will parse hosts and groups yml files, and generates ansible acceptable json format.

 Each directory under ./inventories represents for a dynamic-inventory setting.